 The lie to Boomers: A leader must have a clear vision.
 Without that, there is no leadership.

-The lie to Millennials: A leader must be authentic.
+The lie to Millennials: All that really matters is transparency/authenticity.
 Without that, there is no leadership.

-According to my Millennial church leaders friends from last weekend, their generation follows authenticity foremost.
+According to most of what has been observed and written about the emerging generation of adult leaders, their generation follows authenticity foremost.
 There can be incompetency, there can be immorality, there can be confusion and chaos surrounding the leader, but if he or she is “authentic” he/she can lead this generation.
 If you think about that, it is a little bit encouraging, and a whole lot discouraging.
-Charisma also plays a big role for this generation, but morality or genuine commitment, not so much.
-Therefore, shepherding this generation will require truthfulness and authenticity FIRST, but those leaders who move beyond this to demonstrate genuine competency and faithfulness to God’s Word will begin to stand out.
+Charisma also plays a big role for this generation, but morality or accountability to some objective standard outside of themselves, not so much.
+Therefore, shepherding this generation will require transparency and authenticity FIRST, but those leaders who move beyond this to demonstrate genuine competency and faithfulness to God’s Word will begin to stand out.

-In short, the church as we Boomers know it is about to change.
+In short, the church as we Boomers know it is changing pretty radically.
+That train, as it is said, has left the station.
 And that is not a bad thing.
 And it is not all a good thing.
 But it is a certain thing.
-And we can learn these differences and find ways to help this emerging generation succeed.
+And we can learn these differences and find ways to help one another succeed.

-We Boomers just have to set our goals and objectives accordingly and do what we do. 🙂
+We all just have to set our goals and objectives accordingly. 🙂